lennihein/cpu-emulator/doc/04_backend.md

 #### Special Instructions {#sec:instr_special}

-Rdtsc acts like a basic timing instruction.
+`Rdtsc` acts like a basic timing instruction.
-It returns the number of *ticks* the execution unit has executed so far into the given register.
+It returns the number of `ticks` the execution unit has executed so far into the given register.
 <!-- not reset when called-->
 <!--todo: This kind of information is used in real life micro architectural attacks [@source]. -->

-The fence instruction acts as a fixed point in the out of order execution.
+The `fence` instruction acts as a fixed point in the out-of-order execution.
-All instructions that are already issued in the execution unit at the point of issuing the fence instruction are executed before the fence is executed.
+All instructions that are already issued in the execution unit at the point of issuing the `fence` instruction are executed before the `fence` is executed.
-No new instructions are issued before the execution of the fence instruction is complete.
+No new instructions are issued before the execution of the `fence` instruction is complete.
-This can be used to model mitigations against µ-architectural attacks [@sec:evaluation_mitigations].
+This can be used to model mitigations against microarchitectural attacks, as demonstrated in [@sec:evaluation_mitigations].

 \begin{tabular}{ |p{2cm}|p{3cm}|p{9cm}|  }
 \hline